CF Industries Holdings Inc. (CF) Shares Decline Despite Market Challenges

 Scotiabank gave a rating of “Sector Perform” to CF, setting the target price at $100 in the report published on February 13th of the current year.

-During the last 5 trading sessions, CF rose by +5.30%, which changed the moving average for the period of 200-days by -11.26% in comparison to the 20-day moving average, which settled at $72.75.
-In addition, CF Industries Holdings Inc. saw -9.58% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CF fell by -3.22%, which changed the moving average for the period of 200-days by -12.45% in comparison to the 20-day moving average, which settled at $73.43.
+In addition, CF Industries Holdings Inc. saw -11.90% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading